A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control: Introduction

 The structure of this manuscript is outlined as follows.
-Section~2 provides the concepts on Lie theory and related studies.
-Section~3 presents theoretical results addressing these three questions, together with illustrative examples.
-In Section~4, we summarize our findings regarding these three questions and discuss potential avenues for quantum circuit design.
+Section~2 provides the concepts from Lie theory and related studies.
+Section~3 presents theoretical results addressing these three questions.
+Section 4 gives the related applications and numerical studies for our findings.
+In Section~5, we summarize these results for three questions and discuss potential future work.